 Since entering private practice in 1975, Mr. Parkowski has provided representation on environmental matters on a regional basis, and he conducts a statewide practice.
-He has served as General Counsel to the Delaware Solid Waste Authority since 1976, and also has represented the Delaware Economic Development Office, Delaware Department of Transportation, Delaware Lottery Office, and the Delaware Civic Center Corporation.
-He currently serves as counsel for the Delaware Solid Waste Authority and the Delaware Agricultural Lands Preservation Foundation.
+He has represented the Delaware Economic Development Office, Delaware Department of Transportation, Delaware Lottery Office, and the Delaware Civic Center Corporation.
 His private environmental clients include many major companies with manufacturing and industrial facilities located in Delaware.
+Among the large-scale real estate development clients Mr. Parkowski represented are Shell Brothers, Carl M. Freeman Companies and Harvey, Hanna and Associates.

 U.S. Court of Appeals 3rd Circuit, 1982